Q: My culture looks wierd, is it okay?

 If you do refrigerate your culture, store it in a glass jar in at least 1 to 2 cups of starter tea with a lid.
 The night before you would like to brew again, simply remove it from the refrigerator, place on your countertop and cover with a cotton cloth and rubber band.
 Allow the culture to return to room temperature over night before brewing the next day.
 If it has been refrigerated for a period longer than 2 weeks, feed your culture the night before brewing with it.
 (To feed your culture, make one cup of hot caffeinated tea, and dissolve 1/3 cup of sugar in the tea.
 Allow the sweet tea to cool to room temperature and add it to the jar housing your culture & starter tea.
 Repeat this process every 4 weeks to ensure the health of your culture.)

 Q: I finished my first brew, and I now have two cultures, should I use the old or the new one for my next brew?

 A: You can use both!
 We recommend keeping anywhere between 1-3 cultures in your brew at a time.
-An old culture is only ready to be retired after 10-15 brews, or if it turns a really dark brown and can be ripped apart easily.
+An old culture is ready to be retired after 5 to 10 brews, or if it turns a really dark brown and can be ripped apart easily.
 Oftentimes, your old and new culture will form into one large culture which is great as well.
 If your cultures continue to grow onto each other, be sure to keep the whole culture under 2 inches thick (height).
 Why?
-Because if your culture is covering the entire top surface of your brew, and is over 2 inches thick) as it will start to inhibit the flow of oxygen to your brew, and also cause the sugar to be processed too quickly, throwing off the proper yeast/bacteria ratio.
+Because if your culture is covering the entire top surface of your brew, and is over 2 inches thick, it will start to inhibit the flow of oxygen to your brew, and also cause the sugar to be processed too quickly, throwing off the proper yeast/bacteria ratio.
 To reduce the thickness of a culture, simply peel off the oldest layer and discard, or simply cut it in half, like a half moon shape, and plop it in your brew.